"""Class to automatically select available and new primers for sequencing runs."""

 coverages = self.compute_all_primers_coverage_on_record(

-record, available_primers=available_primers_seqs,
+record,

-for primer, coverage in coverages.items():
+for primer, cov in coverages.items():

 # FIND GLOBAL MINIMAL COVER